Tricarico1/SpicyTuna/README.md

 "cd" into the project
+"cd" into the future_data directory
-Then run "python3 Api_get.py"
+Then run "python3 future.py"

 Should print out
-"Conditions Analysis:
-Rating: MEDIOCRE
-Wave Height: 0.0 ft
-Wave Period: 0.0 sec
-Wind Speed: 17.9 mph
-Wind Gusts: 20.1 mph"
+What days are good for boating